WallStreetMojo

 Statement of Changes in Equity

 Statement of Changes in Equity refers to the reconciliation of the opening and closing balances of equity in a company during a particular reporting period.
-It explains the connection between a company’s income statement and balance sheet and also includes all those transactions not captured in these two financial statements, such as dividend payment, equity withdrawal, accounting policies changes, and corrections of prior period errors, etc.
+It explains the connection between a company’s income statement and balance sheet.
+It includes all transactions not captured in these two financial statements, such as dividend payments, equity withdrawal, accounting policy changes, and corrections of prior period errors.

 In the US, the Statement of Changes in Equity is also known as the Statement of Retained Earnings and is required under the US GAAP.